 Non-Fiction Comics Mini-Fest!

-Join us from 10am-4pm on Saturday, June 16, 2018 at the Vermont Folklife Center in Middlebury for the second Non-Fiction Comics Mini-Fest!
+Join us from 10am-4pm on Saturday, July 20, 2019 at the Saint Albans Museum for the third annual Non-Fiction Comics Mini-Fest!

 From science to politics, history to health care, cartooning has exploded as a legitimate medium for exploring non-fiction topics and the textures of lived experience.

 Non-Fiction Comics Mini-Fest is a day-long event presenting a diverse assortment of cartoonists who are engaged in creating non-fiction work.